How Much Does It Cost to Repair Car Suspension?

 - Lurching forward and downward when applying the brakes

 If you notice these symptoms, check your vehicle’s suspension system.
-If you see greasy or oily shocks, combined with the symptoms above, then it could be time for a replacement.
+If you see greasy or oily shocks, combined with the symptoms above, it could be time for a replacement.

 You may also notice uneven tire treads.
 Check your tires to see if wear is even across all four tires.
 When the suspension is not holding up the vehicle correctly, it can distribute wear unevenly across the four tires.